Amarthgul/InteractiveInspector/README.md

 <hr />

-## To create a new behavior
+## To Create a New Behavior

-First, create a new script that inherits from `ObjectBehavior`:
+First, create a new class that inherits from `ObjectBehavior`:

 ```c#
 public class YOUR_CLASS_NAME : MonoBehaviour, ObjectBehavior